In addition to the services listed below, I regularly host or speak at open events. Here’s what’s coming up:

 Workshops and professional development for schools and community groups

-I offer active, engaging learning experiences for educators in K-12 and higher education settings, online and/or in-person.
+I offer active, engaging learning experiences for educators in K-12 and higher education settings.
+Right now I am working mostly online with some limited in-person availability.
 Connect with me to get started with planning your workshop or professional learning session or series.

 In addition to the school-related topics listed below, I also speak with mentoring and after-school groups and can tailor any presentation to non-school-based settings.